nixworks/public/news/2007/03/26/index.md

 A dispute over the proper role of military defense lawyers is intensifying as military commissions reopen at Guantánamo Bay, Cuba.

 ### [ A 5.3 magnitude aftershock hits the Noto Peninsula of Honshu, 300 km northwest of Tokyo, a day after a 6.9 magnitude earthquake hits the same area. ](/news/2007/03/26/a-5-3-magnitude-aftershock-hits-the-noto-peninsula-of-honsha-300-km-northwest-of-tokyo-a-day-after-a-6-9-magnitude-earthquake-hits-the-s.md)
-_Context: Honshū Island, Noto Peninsula, Tokyo, aftershock, earthquake_
+_Context: Honshu Island, Noto Peninsula, Tokyo, aftershock, earthquake_

 ### [ Sri Lankan Civil War: The Sri Lanka Army claims that an airbase adjacent to Bandaranaike International Airport was subjected to air attack by the Tamil Tigers, making it the first air attack launched by the Tigers. ](/news/2007/03/26/sri-lankan-civil-war-the-sri-lanka-army-claims-that-an-airbase-adjacent-to-bandaranaike-international-airport-was-subjected-to-air-attack.md)
 _Context: Army, Bandaranaike International Airport, Sri Lankan Civil War, Tamil Tigers_

 ### [ Northern Ireland Peace Process: Members of the Democratic Unionist Party, led by Ian Paisley, and Sinn Fein, led by Gerry Adams, meet face-to face for the first time, and agree a timetable for implementing the St. Andrews Agreement. ](/news/2007/03/26/northern-ireland-peace-process-members-of-the-democratic-unionist-party-led-by-ian-paisley-and-sinn-fa-c-in-led-by-gerry-adams-meet-face.md)
-_Context: Democratic Unionist Party, Gerry Adams, Ian Paisley, Northern Ireland peace process, Sinn Féin, St. Andrews Agreement_
+_Context: Democratic Unionist Party, Gerry Adams, Ian Paisley, Northern Ireland peace process, Sinn Fein, St. Andrews Agreement_

 ### [ The Supreme Council of Kyrgyzstan votes against allowing polygamy, maintaining the two-year imprisonment punishment for offenders. ](/news/2007/03/26/the-supreme-council-of-kyrgyzstan-votes-against-allowing-polygamy-maintaining-the-two-year-imprisonment-punishment-for-offenders.md)
 _Context: Supreme Council, polygamy_